What is 4D chess in U.S. politics?

-That no one except someone so brilliant could see in other places, and before you know it his enemies are outflanked and outgunned and helpless before his skill.
+No one except someone so brilliant could see in other places, and before you know it, his enemies are outflanked and outgunned and helpless before his skill.

-To win you’d have to have an incredible ability to see moves in the future and predict your opponent in a ‘world’ with far more possibilities than normal chess.
+To win, you’d have to have an incredible ability to see moves in the future and predict your opponent in a ‘world’ with far more possibilities than regular chess.

 What is 4D chess in U.S. politics?

-4D chess basically means “what looks to you and everyone else like a stupid mistake is really, secretly a calculated, genius move that you’re too unintelligent to comprehend, unlike me”.
+4D chess means “what looks to you and everyone else like a stupid mistake is secretly a calculated, genius move that you’re too unintelligent to comprehend, unlike me.”

-And instead of saying “yeah, that was dumb”, his supporters construct these elaborate, complex justifications that basically say “yeah, Trump wants you to think he did foolish thing number 547.
+And instead of saying, “yeah, that was dumb,” his supporters construct these elaborate, complex justifications that say, “yeah, Trump wants you to think he did foolish thing number 547.

-But actually he’s a genius, because that foolish mistake will cause X, Y and Z, accomplishing all his goals and astounding everyone who isn’t a DemocRat libtard”.
+But actually, he’s a genius because that foolish mistake will cause X, Y, and Z to accomplish all his goals and astound everyone who isn’t a Democrat libtard”.

 What would a 4D chess look like?

-Regular Chess is 2-D, so first consider what 3-D Chess would look like, and then apply the generalisation to 4-D Chess, but don’t expect to get anything very intuitive.
+Regular Chess is 2-D, so first consider what 3-D Chess would look like, and then apply the generalization to 4-D Chess, but don’t expect to get anything very intuitive.

-The same process applied to a square (2-D) to get a cube (3-D) gives insight to a tesseract (4-D) but not that much intuition ⌢¨
+The exact process applied to a square (2-D) to get a cube (3-D) gives insight to a tesseract (4-D) but not that much intuition ⌢¨

-A tessellated tesseract would, presumably, be the 8×8×8×8 playing field for 4-D chess where two opposite faces (cubes) might contain 2×83=1024 pieces including 512 Pawns, although there are other ways to generalise the 2-D Chess layout.
+A tessellated tesseract would, presumably, be the 8×8×8×8 playing field for 4-D Chess where two opposite faces (cubes) might contain 2×83=1024 pieces, including 512 Pawns.
+However, there are other ways to generalize the 2-D Chess layout.

 What can game theory teach us about U.S. politics?

-I’ll use a very simple example to illustrate a game, then apply it to legislation.
-For example, let’s say there’s an attempted oil cartel by Iran and Iraq (the only two oil producers in this world).
+I’ll use a straightforward example to illustrate a game, then apply it to legislation.
+For example, there’s an attempted oil cartel by Iran and Iraq (the only two oil producers in this world).

-If they both produce a little oil, each of their profits are $50 million.
-If they both produce a lot of oil, each of their profits are $30 million, due to a lower price.
-If one produces a lot and the other a little, the one that produces a lot will earn $55 million and the other $25 million.
+If they both produce a little oil, each of their profits is $50 million.
+If they both have a lot of fat, their earnings are $30 million due to a lower price.
+If one produces a lot and the other a little, the one with a lot will earn $55 million and $25 million.

 Since no matter what the other does, each actor’s dominant strategy is to produce a high level of oil instead of low, the production will remain at high, high, and they will each make $30 million.

-While the collective best action is for both to collude and produce low, the individual incentives create this sub-optimal outcome for the producers.
+While the collective best action is for both to collide and produce low, the individual incentives create this sub-optimal outcome for the producers.

-This is a simultaneous game, as both actors make their decisions at the same time.
-Obviously cartels exist, but this is a simple, first day of class kind of example.
-When the games get more complex and realistic, these types of things are accounted for.
+This is a simultaneous game, as both actors make their decisions simultaneously.
+Cartels exist, but this is a simple, first-day-of-class kind of example.
+When the games get more complex and realistic, these things are accounted for.

-In politics, a very visible example is the House Republican Conference.
+In politics, a prominent example is the House Republican Conference.
 Setting aside ideology for a moment, let’s say everyone agrees the best possible outcome is for the Democrats and Republicans to work together.

-The Republicans from safe districts, however, know that they have to face reelection in a primary campaign.
+However, the Republicans from safe districts know that they have to face reelection in a primary campaign.
 This is a sequential game.
-The Republicans in the House have to “move” (make their action) first, while anticipating the later “move” of their primary challenger.
+The Republicans in the House have to “move” (make their action) first while anticipating the later “move” of their primary challenger.

 Why are U.S. politics so divisive and two-sided?

-Mostly because a majority of the country is progressing into the future, and a minority of the country is stuck on regressing into a mostly fictitious past.
+Mainly because a majority of the country is progressing into the future, and a minority of the country is stuck regressing into a mostly fictitious past.

-In 2019 – analysis by Manifesto Project not compiled yet — all of those lower-left parties received two-thirds of the vote.
-The Conservatives continued to become more regressive and picked up a third of the vote.
+In the 2019 analysis by Manifesto Project, not compiled yet — all of those lower-left parties received two-thirds of the vote.
+The Conservatives became more regressive and picked up a third of the vote.
 That was it.

 This is the same chart from the USA.
 The Democratic Party picked up 3 million more of the popular vote with an unmotivated voter base, while the Republican Party continued steaming to the right with a highly motivated base.
 The 40% approval rating of Donald Trump today maps quite nicely to this.

-This is Canada on espousing ‘traditional morality’.
-It doesn’t register for Canadian parties.
-Except for one.
+This is Canada espousing ‘traditional morality.
+It doesn’t register for Canadian parties, except for one.
 Guess which one.
-USA.
+The USA.
 Note that Democratic Party policies trended to neutral, not negative.
 Where did the Republicans go?

-That’s the environmental protection axes.
-Note that the Democratic Party is in the same quadrant as the vast majority of Canada, while the Republicans are in the same place as the minority in Canada.
+These are the axes of environmental protection.
+The Democratic Party is in the same quadrant as the vast majority of Canada, while the Republicans are in the same place as the minority in Canada.

-Chart after chart between countries show the same pattern.
-The majority of the populace is keeping up.
-An aging minority is falling behind and hates it.
+Graph by graph between countries shows the same pattern.
+Most of the population keeps up.
+The aging minority lags and hates it.

-There’s a global trend.
-There are a bunch of left behinds who are pining for the 1950s as seen through the lens of 1980s reruns of old US tv shows.
-You know, when white, Christian men had all the power and influence, women did what they were told and blacks and homose*uals were ridiculed if they showed up at all.
+There is a global trend.
+A handful of people miss the 1950s, as seen through the prism of reruns of old American TV shows from the 1980s.
+When white Christian men had all the power and influence, women did as they were told, and blacks and homosexuals were mocked if they ever showed up.

 Does Donald Trump really play 4D chess with his political opponents as his supporters claim?